rich-at-thinkful/ft-curric-gists/fundamentals/oop.md

 ### Exercise

-Our Quiz App so far has limited code organization.
-Take a stab at reorganizing your code to use an object oriented approach.
+Our Shopping List App so far has limited code organization.
+Let's refactor it to use a more object oriented approach.

 Things to keep in mind: